internetErik/keystone4-universal-react/README.md

 ## Build

-To build the project run `sudo npm run build` at the root of the project.
+To build the project run `npm run build` at the root of the project.

-**Note that we are using `sudo`.
-This is because there is a folder (`./build/data`) that gets created inside of `./build` that we need to delete, and need root in order to do it.
-If you don't want to use `sudo` for the build, then you must remove this folder yourself**

 This will:
 * delete and recreate the `./build-new` folder